PhD Candidate in Mathematics Education

-- is good at anticipating problems and identifying logical solutions as well as contradictions and inconsistencies
+- is good at anticipating challenges and identifying logical solutions as well as contradictions and inconsistencies;

-- develops effective, sensible and practical solutions to problems
+- develops effective, sensible and practical solutions to challenges;

-- is positive and enthusiastic, even in difficult situations
+- is positive and enthusiastic, even in difficult situations; and

 - exciting and stimulating tasks in a strong international academic environment